-In my last post, How to Prepare a New Garden Bed for Planting – part 1, I showed you how to prepare a garden bed in an area where a garden existed previously.
+In my last post, How To Prepare A Garden Bed For Planting Vegetables, I showed you how to prepare a garden bed in an area where a garden existed previously.
 In this post, I want to show you how to prepare a garden bed in an area that is covered with sod or overgrown with weeds.

 Preparing a garden bed in an area that hasn’t been used as a garden before or an area that is overgrown with thick weeds and grass is a bit more challenging than starting with something that’s been used recently.
 We had this dilemma when we rented a new community garden plot this year.

 This new bed was completely overgrown with weeds and grass, so it wasn’t as easy to prepare as the bed I talked about in part 1.
 Normally on a bed like this, I would have used the lasagna gardening method in the fall to kill the weeds over the winter, but we didn’t know which plots we were getting until early this spring, so there was no time for that.
 To make life easier, I decided to use a similar layering method to kill the growth in the garden area.

 Related Post: How To Prepare Your Vegetable Garden For Winter

 I don’t think this plot has ever been used before.
 The weeds in this garden were thick and very tall.
 It was so overgrown that you couldn’t tell the difference between the grassy area and the garden area.
 I tried pulling a few weeds and they had monster roots.
 Hand pulling the weeds was definitely not an option.
 Yikes!

 How To Start A No Dig Vegetable Garden